Robbie Grossman Player Props: Rangers vs. Marlins

 Marlins Pitching Rankings

+- The pitching staff for the Marlins has a collective 9.6 K/9 to lead the league.

-- The Marlins have a 4.15 team ERA that ranks 15th across all MLB pitching staffs.
+- The Marlins' 4.20 team ERA ranks 16th among all MLB pitching staffs.

-- The Marlins allow the ninth-fewest home runs in baseball (122 total, 1.1 per game).
+- The Marlins rank 11th in baseball in home runs surrendered (125 total, 1.1 per game).

-- Soriano makes his first start of the season for the Marlins.

-- The 24-year-old righty came out of the bullpen in his last outing this season, one of 11 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.